Chilean girl with cystic fibrosis tells president: Let me die

-SANTIAGO A 14-year old Chilean girl with cystic fibrosis has asked to be allowed to die in a film she made pleading with President Michelle Bachelet to authorize her euthanasia.
+SANTIAGO A 14-year old Chilean girl with cystic fibrosis has asked to be allowed to die in a film she made pleading with President Michelle Bachelet to authorise her euthanasia.

 Cystic fibrosis is a genetic condition that affects the lungs and other organs.